Nail Health Myths Debunked (2026 Guide)

 False.

-Most nail problems aren’t random — and they aren’t caused by viral myths.
+Most nail problems aren’t random — and they’re rarely solved by viral shortcuts.

 ✔ Balanced nutrients